 The Gestalt is the feeling of the World you’re inviting people into.
 Gestalt is a German word for “an organized whole that is perceived as more than the sum of its parts,” like how when you walk into a doctor’s office, or into Times Square, you know both of those carry totally different overall feelings through all the five senses.
 It is this Gestalt that we crave as listeners when we choose our music.

 As an example, some people could go from binging on Billie Eilish, to Aretha Franklin, to the Foo Fighters all during the course of one day.
 All of these have different Gestalts that are desired in different moods.
 It’s a fluid concept, because musicians’ catalogues range emotions, but overall, listeners seek feeling and know how to get it by pressing play on a specific artist or song.
 Understanding and exploring the Gestalt of your World (which takes a strong muscle of objectivity, cultivated over time) allows you to lean into it and let it unfold to its most effortless, strongest peak.
 Since humans have endless cravings for nuances of moods and novelties of feelings, there is a market for every type of Music World Gestalt.

 The Gestalt is the feeling of the World that attracts people inside.

 The Human Vehicle

 Your human body is The Vehicle that connects the distance between the Music World in your mind with the invitations to welcome people into it.
 Without your body’s ability to play, perform, market, and represent your music, your Music World would stay exclusively inside you.
 For this reason, a body’s health factors into a successful music career - because as a broken-down or gas-empty car cannot take you to your destination, a hurting or sick body cannot take you to the places that allow you to invite people into your Music World.

-Your human body is The Vehicle that brings your Music World out of your mind.
+Your human body is The Vehicle that brings your Music World out of your mind to share with people.